Art and Design - Graphic Communication

 Students who have an eye on a career in graphics and the visual arts, or who may simply wish to learn more about the way image and text work together in communicating ideas.
 Many of the project briefs are designed to encourage applied learning and relate directly to the professional environment.

-In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject OR, on an individual basis, an interview with art staff.
+In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject.
 Graphic communication can be combined with fine art or photography.

 This is a two year course with an emphasis in year one on technical skills, alongside risk taking and creativity.
 The emphasis throughout this course is on successful visual communication of ideas and messages using images and text.
 Students concentrate on developing their visual literacy in various forms of graphic communication, and should increase their capacity to generate original ideas and to make sound visual judgements.

 Students are provided with a number of set projects where they respond to commercial-style design briefs.
 In addition, students are taught practical skills in drawing, print-making, typography, photography, image manipulation, layout design, and the production of ‘print-ready’ art work.
 Students are required to develop a critical understanding of the works of significant graphic artists through research and referencing.
 It is hoped that a number of exciting graphic works will be made during the course.